 - 4.1 The Welsh Government has undertaken significant engagement with parents, providers and Local Authorities on the Offer and lessons learned from early implementation will influence and inform aspects of the longer term policy. - 4.2 In August 2016, Welsh Government launched the #TalkChildcare campaign (phase 1).
 This campaign targeted parents and childcare providers to understand in greater depth the barriers parents face in accessing childcare, what is important to them about the Offer and to ensure that providers were aware of and understood the Offer.
 The campaign surveyed parents and invited questions.
 In addition, face to face engagement was undertaken with roadshows hosted in childcare settings in 15 towns across Wales.
 A number of regional events, focus groups and webinars were held to engage childcare providers.
 The Welsh Government also commissioned a set of in-depth focus groups with parents to understand current access to childcare and their thoughts about the Offer. - 4.3 As at August 2017, over 6000 people including parents and childcare providers have engaged with Welsh Government in relation to the Offer.
-The Welsh Government has subsequently published the key messages received from stakeholders and outlined the intended action in relation to the points raised7. - 4.4 In July 2016, Local Authorities were invited to express an interest to pilot the Offer.
+The Welsh Government has subsequently published the key messages received from stakeholders and outlined the intended action in relation to the points raised. - 4.4 In July 2016, Local Authorities were invited to express an interest to pilot the Offer.
 The EILAs were selected based on this information, and monthly workshops were held to co-produce the details of the Offer.
 Applications opened to parents in the EILAs in July 2017, and in September 2017, the pilot commenced. - 4.5 The Welsh Government is working closely with the EILAs to seek regular feedback and is engaging other Local Authorities in preparation for wider roll out.
 EILAs are the test bed for this Offer and remain important stakeholders as the Offer moves forward.
-They provide Welsh Government valuable feedback on how the Offer is being delivered and any impacts it is having. - 4.6 To maintain engagement, phase 2 of the #Talkchildcare campaign was launched in October 2017.
+They provide Welsh Government valuable feedback on how the Offer is being delivered and any impacts it is having. - 4.6 To maintain engagement, phase 2 of the #TalkChildcare campaign was launched in October 2017.
 The focus of this phase is on (but not limited to) childcare providers to ensure that a good awareness of the Offer is maintained but with a focus on a national level.
 It also captures the learning and views of those involved in early implementation.
-Phase 2 of the #Talkchildcare campaign will also focus on engagement with harder to reach communities and those requiring specialist services.
+5 provider events were held over the Summer of 2018, with a further 4 planned for the Autumn.
+The second phase of the #TalkChildcare campaign will also seek to engage with harder to reach communities.

-7 http://gov.wales/topics/people-and-communities/people/children-and-young-people/childcare/talk-childcare/?lang=en
+$^{7}$ http://gov.wales/topics/people-and-communities/people/children-and-young-people/childcare/talk-childcare/?lang=en